ghokun/coyote/README.md

 # Coyote

 Coyote is a RabbitMQ message sink.
-The default routing key is `#` so every message in the given `exchange` is routed to an `interceptor` queue.
+Creates an interceptor queue for the given exchange routing key pairs and captures messages.

+Features:

+- Basic and OAuth2.0 authentication
+- Store captured messages into SQLite database
+- Capture messages from multiple exchanges and routing keys
+- Create ephemeral or persistent queues

 ## Install